 Supply bonds fall into the construction bond category.
-Their purpose is to guarantee that suppliers deliver materials to clients as outlined in a contract.
+They aim to guarantee that suppliers deliver materials to clients as outlined in a contract.
 While supply bonds are common in the construction industry, they can also be used in other scenarios – whenever an agreement between two parties involves supplying products or materials.

-- Supply bonds guarantee that suppliers will deliver materials to clients as promised.
+- Supply bonds guarantee that suppliers deliver materials to clients as promised.

 - State and federal project owners frequently require supply bonds to hold their suppliers accountable, ensuring materials are delivered on time and according to the contract terms.